aui-framework/aui/docs/AUI configure flags.md

 When `true`, AUI profiling features are enabled.
 This means "Performance" tab in devtools would appear and show performance information.
 See [Profiling](@ref profiling)

+## AUI_SHOW_TOUCHES
+When `true`, shows touches visually (like in Android Developer Tools) and performs additional trace logging on touches.

 # aui.build

 ## AUI_BUILD_EXAMPLES